AgDude/ngCombobox/README.md

 ## Changes from ngTagsInput

 ngCombobox is designed to be a flexible combobox/autocomplete input, with no dependencies.
 It supports autocomplete, and can read options from a remote source, a static model on the scope, or a series of options elements (like a html select or ng-options).
-It optionally supports allowing users to enter a value that wasn't in the initial options model.
+It optionally supports allowing users to enter a value that wasn't in the initial options model, or to select multiple options.
 When used in conjunction with Bootstrap 3 forms css, it can also act as a "select" input, allowing the user to click an arrow to view the options.

 ## Requirements